-At Hedgeworx the Common Hornbeam is the most popular form tree species we sell.
-Available in the widest range of pretrained shapes and sizes particularly as freshly pleached and also in the more mature pleached versions.
-Hornbeam (like Beech) maintained in a formal fashion with tightly clipped crowns, hold onto their leaves into the winter.
+At Hedgeworx, clear stem pleached hornbeam (Carpinus Betulus) is the most popular form tree species we sell.
+Available in the widest range of pretrained shapes and sizes particularly as freshly pleached and also more mature pleached hornbeam trees.
+Hornbeam (like Beech), maintained in a formal fashion with tightly clipped crowns, hold onto their leaves into the winter.
 It is widely cultivated as an ornamental tree for planting in gardens and parks throughout North West Europe.

 Planting advice for Pleached trees, Freshly Pleached trees, Espalier trees and Freshly Espaliered trees.

-An important consideration when planting pleached or espalier trees in a straight line is the slope of the ground.
+An important consideration when planting pleached Hornbeam trees or espalier trees in a straight line is the slope of the ground level.
 Pleached or Espalier trees look their best when they are planted on flat or gently sloping ground.
-Doing so will line up the frames and stems and creating effect of one continuous line when viewed at all angles.
+Doing so will line up the frames and clear stems, creating the effect of one continuous line when viewed at all angles.
 Even on a gradual slope this effect can be achieved.
-However, with a slope of more than 10-12 degrees, it may be necessary to step the trees/frames when planting (the frames on freshly pleached trees can be manipulated to account for a sharper slope of perhaps 15 degree if necessary).
+However, with a slope of more than 10-12 degrees, it may be necessary to step the trees/frames when planting (the frames on freshly pleached trees can be manipulated to account for a sharper slope of perhaps 15 degree if necessary)…

-Pleached Hornbeam delivery varies depending on several factors:
+Pleached Hornbeam delivery costs vary depending on several factors:

 - How many trees you require